TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Differentiation/approximating_functions.md

 In this section we cover:

-- Linearization
-- Differentials
+- Linearisation
+- Approximating changes in function values
 - Taylor polynomials
 - Error estimation
-- Newton-Raphson method